premake/premake-core/website/docs/externalrule.md

 ### Availability ###

-Premake 5.0 or later; currently Visual Studio only.
+Premake 5.0.0-alpha1 or later for Visual Studio.

 ## Examples ##